 GlobalHealth may request records be mailed or faxed, access via Electronic Medical Records (EMR), or schedule an on-site visit.
-This is considered part of office overhead and records are to be provided at no cost.
 If GlobalHealth requests duplicate records, the administrative fee specified in the Agreement will be paid.

 GlobalHealth is a covered entity under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 The HIPAA Privacy Rule permits a provider to disclose PHI to a health plan, provided that the health plan has or had a relationship with the individual who is the subject of the information, and the PHI requested pertains to the relationship.
 You do not need a separate authorization from the patient to release the medical record information for the purposes listed above.
 See the Notice of Privacy Practices in the Regulations section in this Provider Manual.